OscarKodes/100-Days-of-Data-Projects/README.md

 I aim to do at least one of the following each day:

-- Data cleaning and preperation
+- Data cleaning and preparation

 - Exploratory Data Analysis